We are taking part in an e-scooter hire trial with Essex County Council and e-scooter company, TIER.

 How to hire an e-scooter

 To hire an e-scooter, you will need to download the TIER app.
 This also shows you where the nearest e-scooter is.
-There are now over 300 e-scooters available, across a number of city centre locations.
+There are now up to 500 e-scooters available, across a number of city centre locations.

 Privately owned scooters